 Jacksonville and the surrounding areas in Florida are ideal for motorcyclists: great weather with average highs of 65º in January and 92º in July, beaches and other great views from the passenger seat, and more.
 It’s no wonder that Florida has the second-highest number of registered motorcycles (587k in 2018) of any state in the country, only behind California (822k in 2018).
 There are over 8 million motorcycles registered in the U.S., meaning roughly 7.3% of them are in Florida.

 Unfortunately, Florida is also ranked as the most dangerous state in the country for motorcycle riders, which is why it is so important to know about how you can find legal help if or when you need it.
 Florida accounted for over 11% of all motorcycle fatalities in the United States in 2016, with 600 out of the 5,280 reported that year.
-If you drive a motorcycle in Florida, you need to know that there is a team out there who can help you if you are hurt.
+If you drive a motorcycle in Florida, you need to know that there is a Jacksonville personal injury lawyer out there who can help you if you are hurt.

 Work With a Team That Cares

 The award-winning team of personal injury lawyers at Fasig | Brooks is available to help you through your personal injury claim after a motorcycle accident, and we will help you get the money that you deserve if someone else is responsible for the crash.
 Your injuries and the financial impacts that an accident have on your life should not be your burden to bear if someone else acted negligently or recklessly on the road.
 We will help you get financial justice.

 Read more below to learn about motorcycle accident personal injury claims in Jacksonville, as well as some of the reasons why it is so important to hire a competent, aggressive, and proven law firm to get through this.

 What To Do After A Motorcycle Accident